jwoertink/fez/README.md

 If you don't specify a directory, fez will assume you want to use the current directory you're in.

-### Changing the view template
+### Templates

+Fez comes out of the box with several different templates:
+* Kemal with slang
+* Kemal with ECR
+* Kemal as an API
+* Kemalyst with ECR
+* more coming later...

-By default, fez uses Kemal with Slang `slang` as the default template.
+By default, fez uses Kemal with [Slang](https://github.com/jeromegn/slang) as the default template.
 If you would like to switch back to using Crystal's built in ECR you will use the `--template` or `-t` flag.
 This flag is optional.

 ```text
 $ fez my_cool_app -t ecr